Four diagnostic laboratories are

 non-invasive and includes tilt table, quantitative sudomotor reflex testing (QSART), whole body sweat

 Dr. Robinson, studies are

 EEG (Electroencephalography) is performed for

-outpatients in the EEG suite located on the third floor
+outpatients in the EEG suite located on the second floor

 Over 3000 studies are done annually on outpatients.
 In

 addition, the laboratory also does an large number of